TYPO3/Surf/Documentation/Index.rst

 		$workflow->removeTask('typo3.surf:typo3:flow:setfilepermissions');
 	});

-	?>

-This will execute the new task in the *migrate* stage only for the application referenced by ``$application`.
+This will execute the new task in the *migrate* stage only for the application referenced by ``$application``.
 As you can see, it's also possible to remove a task from a workflow.
 Most of the methods are available for global or application specific task configuration.